Sebastien Rousseau

 A layered AI fraud defense #

 As transaction speeds accelerate to real-time, fraud techniques have scaled.
-Recent research indicates deepfakes account for around 40 % of biometric fraud attempts, with synthetic media increasingly used to defeat voice and facial-recognition controls in onboarding and payment flows.
+Entrust's 2026 Identity Fraud Report puts deepfakes at one in five biometric fraud attempts; earlier Entrust analysis put deepfakes at 40 % of video biometric fraud attempts specifically.
+Either framing, synthetic media is now a material channel for defeating voice and facial-recognition controls in onboarding and payment flows.

 The defense is a three-layer AI fraud model.